 The first preparedness challenge in December is to buy a variety of sugars for your food storage.
-The recommended amount of sugar to store for one adult each year is 60 lbs.
-A few sugar ideas are white sugar, brown sugar, powdered sugar, jam or jelly, agave nectar, and molasses.
-You can gather pancake and maple syrup in February with breakfast foods, or now if needed.
-If you live in a small home, start gathering a 3-month supply of sugars.
-I you live in a large home, you could build up to a to year’s supply of sugars.
-You’re too sweet not to do this.
+This could include white sugar, brown sugar, powdered sugar, jam or jelly, agave nectar, and molasses.
+We will buy pancake or maple syrup in February when we buy our breakfast foods.
+If you live in a small home, buy a 3-month supply of sugars.
+If you live in a large home, you could store a year’s supply of sugars.
+You’re too sweet not to work on this!

 Buy Food Storage Sugars

 Most sugars have an indefinite shelf life and tend to be inexpensive.

 - I store 25 lbs. in a 5-gallon food grade bucket lined with a Mylar bag.
 Years ago, my sugar bucket cracked so now I’m prepared.
 I keep three sugar buckets in my pantry with a Gamma twist lid on top so it’s easier to open them.
 You may purchase Gamma lids at agricultural feed stores and sometimes on Amazon.
 Do NOT put an oxygen absorber packet in white sugar or it will turn rock solid.
 Been there, done that!

 - The Church of Jesus Christ of Latter-day Saints sells 30-year shelf-life white sugar in 5.6 lb. #10 cans for $5.75 (2021).
 I store several of these cans in my food storage room.
 You do not have to be a member of the Latter-day Saint Church to buy food storage.